top of page

 Gascoyne River Catchment Project

-October 2022 – July 2025
+October 2022 – December 2025

 Gascoyne Catchments Group developed a unique project that starts at a whole catchment level before focusing on key locations for on ground rehydration/rehabilitation works.
 The project will delivery a catchment wide hydrology survey before working with seven pastoral properties in the catchment to plan, monitor and deliver ground works.